top of page

 Bowls

-Once all four woods have been bowled by you and your competitor the “end” is over and you repeat the process from where the jack was.
+Once all four woods have been bowled by you and your competitor the “end” is over.

-In doubles each team member takes alternate turns.
+In doubles each team member takes alternate turns, again as pairs attaining 21.

 Here's a video "A-Z of Crown Green bowling" to help.